 Tac discusses the problem from a senior level.

-Changing jobs twice or even 5 times in 5 years, especially in the last 5 years, isn’t bad.
-The people Tac is talking about are literally cutting edge, and they’re experiencing a high degree of dissatisfaction.
-Ultimately, they will move into consulting on their own, or enter domestic periods where job-hopping is too destructive to do.
+Changing jobs twice or even five times in 5 years, especially in the last five years, isn’t bad.
+The people Tac is talking about are cutting edge, and they’re experiencing a high degree of dissatisfaction.
+Ultimately, they will move into consulting on their own or enter quiet periods where job-hopping is too destructive to do.
 But they’ll be okay.
-They already have careers behind them that can be used to great effect in the job market.
+They already have careers behind them that can be used to significant effect in the job market.

-Will there be fallout?
+Will there be the fallout?
 Sure.
 The major failure of the social media consultant class he describes so well is their refusal to accept that there is no such thing as a perfect company.
 At SXSW, I was barraged with people talking about finding clients and companies in line with your values.
-That’s a nice pipe dream, but if you’re talking about revolution, you seldom get to carefully select the perfect manager at a rising company with money to pay you and compassion for your personal quirks.
-And when you do find that perfect company, most of us make the mistake of leaving for more money elsewhere, regretting it only after it’s too late to return.
+That’s a beautiful pipe dream, but if you’re talking about revolution, you seldom get to carefully select the perfect manager at a growing company with money to pay you and compassion for your quirks.
+And when you do find that excellent company, most of us make the mistake of leaving for more money elsewhere, regretting it only after it’s too late to return.

-This class will learn that fast enough (we all do – and it may just be life experience that teaches it), because they are smart and capable, and when they do focus, they are powerful employees.
-They’ve built up an expertise that carries them through a new learning curve.
+This class will learn that fast enough (we all do – and it may just be a life experience that teaches it) because they are smart and capable, and when they do focus, they are potent employees.
+They’ve built up expertise that carries them through a new learning curve.

 This is not true for those in the middle.
 The doers.
 Jumping jobs early can help you boost your salary, but it also prevents you from learning lessons like, “sometimes just putting your head down and working solves your problems.”
 Experiences like “outside forces sometimes make managers assholes, but it’s temporary, and if you keep your head about you, both you and the company come out stronger.”
 This isn’t universally true, but it’s challenging to pick up expertise in an industry or company if you don’t ride that company or industry through up and down business cycles.